FlorianVouters/ProjetJavaA1/README.md

 <h2 style="text-align: center;">1.
 Project presentation</h2>
 <p><img style="margin: 50px 300px 50px 300px;" src="http://image.noelshack.com/fichiers/2017/25/7/1498399249-capture.png" alt="" width="441" height="193" align="middle" />For this project, we have to remake an old game which is called BoulderDash.</p>
 <p>The goal of this game is to pick up all the diamonds on the map to open a door that permit us to go into the next level.</p>
-<p>The character have to dig the dirt to make his way. <span id="result_box" class="short_text" lang="en"><span class="">He must be careful not to be crushed by a rock or a diamon and not be touched by an enemy.
+<p>The character have to dig the dirt to make his way. <span id="result_box" class="short_text" lang="en"><span class="">He must be careful not to be crushed by a rock or a diamond and not be touched by an enemy.
 Some levels don't have diamonds.
 The players have to generate one by killing an enemy with a rock.</span></span></p>
 <p><span class="short_text" lang="en"><span class="">We have to create 5 differents levels which can be access by the code and are saved in a database.</span></span></p>
 <h2 style="text-align: center;"><span class="short_text" lang="en"><span class="">2.
 Project management</span></span></h2>
 <p>At the start of the project, we made a task list together to know everything we need to do.
 Here a picture of what it looks like :</p>